 Establishing wind farms with the associated infrastructure can influence living conditions for plants and animals, particularly in the construction phase.
 It is therefore important to find solutions that are well adapted to the individual location, and to avoid construction activity in particularly vulnerable periods.
 Noise and landscape aesthetics are also topics that are carefully considered when establishing new wind farms.

-In 2014, a doctotal thesis was presented which concluded that although Statkraft’s activities in Smøla have had a effect on the white-tailed eagles reproductive success whitin and in close proximity to the wind farm, the overall population of white-tailed eagles in the area is still robust and growing.
+A doctoral thesis presented in 2014 concluded that although Statkraft’s activities in Smøla have had an effect on the white-tailed eagles’ reproductive success within and in close proximity to the wind farm, the overall population of white-tailed eagles in the area is still robust and growing.
 Population studies of white-tailed eagles in the Smøla area indicate that most of the couples which previously bred inside the wind farm area have now found new territories away from the wind farm.

 The research that Statkraft and several partner organisations are conducting in Smøla includes using contrast paint and UV-light on the turbines and rotor blades to increase visibility and thereby reducing the risk of collisions between the birds and the turbines.
 This is the only project in the world where scientific tests of this kind has been performed in full scale.
 The results of the project are expected in 2016.
 The research on birds and wind power in Smøla has been ongoing for nearly ten years, resulting in a significant amount of new knowledge about the interaction between eagles and wind power.
 The knowledge that the research has generated is useful, not only to Statkraft, but also for other operators of on- and offshore windpower.

-The wind farm on Smøla has led to increased mortality for white-tailed eagles, and only a few eagle couples now breed inside the wind farm.
+The white-tailed eagle population is followed closely on Smøla.
+Only a few eagle couples now breed inside the wind farm.
 However, this has not resulted in a noticeable decline in the number of white-tailed eagles in the area.
 Photo: Bjørn Iuell

 Other technologies and the environment